ddsr-ops/technical-docs/work/work remark.md

 because innodb can not flush dirty pages instantly, the only thing to take is decrease the data to write

 todo: a plan of publishing tftactdb process job
-* replace the truncate statement with rename-create-drop
-* reduce the impaction of big data insertion, how?

-todo: oracle patch

 todo: otest has a report , swingbench